Azure/tech-connect-migration-lab/MySQL/docs/mysql-lab-instructions-intro.md

 - [Migrate MySQL on-premises or Virtual Machine (VM) workload to Azure Database for MySQL with Azure Database for MySQL Import CLI](https://learn.microsoft.com/en-us/azure/mysql/migrate/migrate-external-mysql-import-cli)
 - [az mysql flexible-server import](https://learn.microsoft.com/en-us/cli/azure/mysql/flexible-server/import?view=azure-cli-latest)
 - [About Percona XtraBackup](https://docs.percona.com/percona-xtrabackup/2.4/intro.html)

+Click on Next at the bottom of the window to procceed to the lab.